GoCodeColorado/GoCodeColorado-kbase-public/Data/CIM/Quick Viz Go Code Colorado.md

 ### Carto

 CARTO is a great Software as a Service (SaaS) for geospatial data.
 There is a free account tier, which contains 250mb of space.
 This is enough for a lot of datasets, and it will allow for exploration of geospatial datasets in a variety of ways.
 For more info, check out their [tutorials](https://carto.com/help/tutorials/your-account/).
-GoCode Colorado Participants can get extended access to CARTO, go to the #carto channel on slack to get access.

 ![cim_viz_3](./images/cim_viz_3.PNG)